Links on SoundGuys may earn us a commission. Learn more.

 With all of these similarities, there are some fine differences to respect.
 For one, the Bose QuietComfort Earbuds’ case can be wirelessly charged, which is a good backup in case the USB-C input breaks.
 Additionally, battery life is a few minutes longer with the QC Earbuds (ANC on) than the Sport Earbuds, a possible benefit of the larger housings.
 You save well over $100 when you purchase the Bose Sport Earbuds over the noise cancelling variant.
 Unless you absolutely need noise cancelling, you’ll enjoy the Sport Earbuds just as well.

-If you’re an iPhone owner not yet sold on the Bose QuietComfort Earbuds, don’t worry: you can snag the AirPods Pro for quite a bit less (shocking, we know, since these are pretty expensive too).
-Although the Bose QuietComfort Earbuds offer a smooth experience on either mobile OS, so long as you download the Bose Music app, it’s not as seamless as using the AirPods Pro on iOS 14.
+If you’re an iPhone owner not yet sold on the Bose QuietComfort Earbuds, don’t worry: you can snag the AirPods Pro for quite a bit less.
+Although the Bose QuietComfort Earbuds offers a smooth experience on either mobile OS, so long as you download the Bose Music app, it’s not as seamless as using any of the Apple AirPods on iOS 14.

 The AirPods Pro has very good active noise cancelling, a more compact design, and all the benefits of the H1 chip.
 You get hands-free Siri access, automatic device switching, battery optimization, Spatial Audio, and more.
 Apple’s earbuds are also IPX4-rated, so you can exercise with them all the same.
 Battery life isn’t quite as good as the Bose QuietComfort Earbuds, but seeing how you throw the buds back into their case when inactive, it shouldn’t pose much of a problem.